[This article is part of the Learner's Maya Glyph Guide.]

 o t’u: KAWAK.

 o tz’e: a slightly curved, bold V with “dot protector” underneath (the “dot protector” replaces the “necklace”, and the bold V can sometimes be non-bold).
+It’s a slightly aberrant member of the family because:

 o tz’u: K’IN.

-o HA’: cross-hatched circle.
+o HA’: cross hatched circle.

-o “IMIX”: cross-hatched circle or LEM-like element (usually distinguished from HA’ by the blood cartouche).
+o “IMIX”: cross hatched circle or LEM-like element (usually distinguished from HA’ by the blood cartouche).

-· Stuart-GfRaLp3.para2.l-3 entertains the possibility that this is tz’e derived from TZ’EH (meaning “right” as in “right vs. left”).
+· Stuart-GfRaL.p3.para2.l-3 entertains the possibility that this is tz’e derived from TZ’EH (meaning “right” as in “right vs. left”).